Welcome to the new Survey Funnel!

 “What is your biggest health and fitness challenge right now?”

-And the answer choices will be the segments that you identified in the Market Research Survey:
+And the answer choices will be the segments that you identified in the New Product Survey:

 So now you have a new lead (name and email), and you also have identified the biggest challenge for that lead, and can send all of that information automatically to your email provider/CRM.